Severe Thunderstorm Warning issued for Harper by NWS - News Break

 Severe Thunderstorm Warning issued for Harper by NWS

-Effective: 2021-05-26 20:35:00 CDT Expires: 2021-05-26 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
+Effective: 2021-05-26 20:13:00 CDT Expires: 2021-05-26 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect for the warned area.
 Tornadoes can develop quickly from severe thunderstorms.
 For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with this storm.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Harper A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR CENTRAL HARPER COUNTY At 835 PM CDT, a severe thunderstorm was located 4 miles south of Buffalo, moving east at 30 mph.
+Target Area: Harper The National Weather Service in Norman has issued a * Severe Thunderstorm Warning for Harper County in northwestern Oklahoma * Until 900 PM CDT. * At 812 PM CDT, a severe thunderstorm was located 4 miles northeast of Laverne, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Buffalo, May and Selman.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Laverne, Buffalo, May, Rosston and Selman.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov